mcaprari/couchdb-openid/README.md

 This is a draft implementation of OpenID version 1.1 for couchdb, based on http://github.com/etnt/eopenid

+   * if user is not logged in and supplies a new openid, a new user is created with username=openid.
+   * if user is not logged in and supplies a mapped openid, user is logged in.
+   * if user is logged in and supplies a new openid, the openid is added to current user.
+   * if user is logged in and supplies an mapped openid
+      * if openid is mapped to the same user, nothing much happens
+      * if openid is mapped to a different user, the operation fails 400

 Quick install:
 --------------
    * cd couchdb_install_path/lib/couchdb/erlang/lib/